akka/akka/akka-docs/src/main/paradox/stream/operators/RestartFlow/withBackoff.md

 ## Description

-Wrap the given @apidoc[Flow] with a @apidoc[Flow] that will restart it when it fails or complete using an exponential backoff.
+Wrap the given @apidoc[Flow] with a @apidoc[Flow] that will restart it when it completes or fails using exponential backoff.
 The backoff resets back to `minBackoff` if there hasn't been a restart within `maxRestartsWithin`  (which defaults to `minBackoff`).

 This @apidoc[Flow] will not cancel, complete or emit a failure, until the opposite end of it has been cancelled or